soomtochukwu/GV/smartC/README.md

      - `onlyModerators`: Ensures that only a moderator can call this function.
      - `canConclude`: Ensures that the election can be concluded.
    - **Description**:
      This function concludes the election and determines the winner based on vote counts.
-If the vote count is tied, the election is declared a draw.
+If the vote count is tied, the election is declared a draw and continues for two days.

 #### 6. **`changeElectionDuration`**
    - **Arguments**: